BSc (Hons) Agricultural Business Management (Foundation Year)

-The BSc (Hons) in Agri-Food Business Management will position you to work in a range of roles in the extended food supply chain.
-Whether you want a career in corporate’s directing supply systems, working in a family business or, in SME’s refining delivery processes this degree will support you to achieve your goals.
+The BSc (Hons) in Agricultural Business Management will support you to develop the unique mix of knowledge and skills required to work in a range of roles in the extended food supply chain.
+Whether you want a career in a corporate environment directing supply systems, working in a family business or, in a SME refining delivery processes, this degree will support you to achieve your goals.

 Core modules will give you a solid grounding in business while specialist modules will encourage you to explore food supply systems and their management in a wide range of contexts.

-To support your personal development the degree includes a free international study tour to explore how businesses around the world are approaching the changing global economy.
+To support your personal development the degree includes an international study tour to explore how businesses around the world are approaching the changing global economy.